moovby/api/source/index.html.md

 # Introduction

-Welcome to the Kittn API!
-You can use our API to access Kittn API endpoints, which can get information on various cats, kittens, and breeds in our database.
+Welcome to the Moovby API!
+This API documentation is created to ease and breeze the communication and process of development team.

-We have language bindings in Shell, Ruby, and Python!
-You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.
+This API documentation should be used within Moovby development team only.
+It is restricted to expose this API documentation to public.

-This example API documentation page was created with [Slate](https://github.com/tripit/slate).
-Feel free to edit it and use it as a base for your own API's documentation.
+We are currently in the heavy process of rollout our first API implementation and documentation.
+Stay tune!

 # Authentication